 In 1995, the journal Medical Hypotheses printed a hypothesis by Dr. Lit-Hung Leung, a physician from Hong Kong, which attempted to link vitamin B5 (pantothenic acid) deficiency with acne formation.1 Then, in 1997, the Journal of Orthomolecular Medicine printed an article by Dr. Leung on the same topic.2 The hypothesis was just that, a hypothesis—an initial suggested explanation, in this case without any reputable studies to back up the claim.
 We have no evidence supporting the hypothesis, but many companies (Vilantae is perhaps the most well known) market B5 to acne sufferers.
 This is not to say that anyone is certain that B5 does not help with acne.
 The truth of the matter is that no research exists.
-As you read the summary of Dr. Leung's hypothesis below, keep in mind that this is essentially guesswork, and to make educated conclusions, double-blind, controlled research will be required.
+As you read the summary of Dr. Leung's hypothesis below, keep in mind that this is essentially guesswork.
+To make educated conclusions, double-blind, controlled research will be required.

 Vitamin B5 (pantothenic acid) is a component of Coenzyme A. Coenzyme A is necessary for hormone production as well as fatty acid metabolism.
 During puberty, as hormone production increases, the body chooses to use coenzyme A to produce hormones and neglects fatty acid metabolism.
 Because the body uses coenzyme A for hormone production instead of fatty acid metabolism, sebum (skin oil) levels rise and acne follows.
 Supplementing with megadoses of vitamin B5 allows for enough circulating B5 to address both bodily processes, thus curing acne.2